harishkannarao/github-actions-aws-terraform/README.md

 # AWS Cost Warning

 Provisioning cloud resources in AWS will incur cost.
-Please teardown the cloud resources once the usage is completed.
+Please tear down the cloud resources once the usage is completed.

-It is advisable to setup billing alerts or billing threshold in AWS account as a reminder to teardown of cloud resources.
+It is advisable to setup billing alerts or billing threshold in AWS account as a reminder to tear down of cloud resources.
 This will avoid incurring significant bills.

 # Highlights / Achievements